-We have audited the accompanying balance sheet of Bluescape Opportunities Acquisition Corp. (the "Company") as of December 31, 2020, the related statements of operations, changes in shareholders' equity and cash flows for each of the period from July 9, 2020 (inception) through December 31, 2020, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2020 and the results of its operations and its cash flows for the period from July 9, 2020 (inception) through December 31, 2020, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying balance sheets of Bluescape Opportunities Acquisition Corp. (the "Company") as of December 31, 2021 and 2020, the related statements of operations, changes in shareholders' deficit and cash flows for the year then ended December 31, 2021 and for the period from July 9, 2020 (inception) through December 31, 2020, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2021 and 2020 and the results of its operations and its cash flows for the year ended December 31, 2021 and for the period from July 9, 2020 (inception) through December 31, 2020, in conformity with accounting principles generally accepted in the United States of America.